pazadam/VIA-TARIQ/README.md

 2. Modeled 'natural corridors of movement' are then compared to the known network of Roman roads.
 In this step, an influence of topographic variables on location and shape of the Roman road network is evaluated.
 If the topographic variables are the main driving force influencing the shape of the Roman road network, then the Roman roads should be roughly co-terminous with the 'natural corridors of movement'.
 Any deviations then could be explained by other factors not considered (land use, distribution of water sources, settlement patterns, other cultural variables, etc.).

-3. The predictive isotropic model based on the topographic variables is compared to four selected slope-based cost functions which are often employed in archaeological studies.
+3. Finally, LCPs calculated between Roman sites using various cost functions (isotropic model and four selected slope-based functions) are compared to 60 selected Roman roads.
+The performance of the cost functions in predicting the course of Roman roads is evaluated and compared.
 This is done in order to explore and evaluate the differences in modeled LCPs and how the isotropic model based on topographic variables, besides slope, performs compared to slope-based functions.

-4. Finally, LCPs calculated between Roman sites using various cost functions (isotropic model and four slope-based functions) are compared to 60 selected Roman roads.
-The performance of the cost functions in predicting the course of Roman roads is evaluated and compared.
 In theory, the isotropic model, which is directly derived from topographic variables identified on ancient Roman roads should perform better than the rest.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_